jiuliangut/earthquake-monitor/README.md

   - To provision the resources, please navigate to the [Terraform README](./terraform/README.md) in the `terraform` folder for a detailed step-by-step guide to setting up the necessary infrastructure.

 2. 🔄 **ETL Pipeline:**
-  - To test the project locally, please navigate to the [Pipeline README](./pipeline/README.md) in the `pipeline' folder for details on the prerequisites, install requirements etc. as well as the dockerisation process for running the project on the cloud.
+  - To test the project locally, please navigate to the [Pipeline README](./pipeline/README.md) in the `pipeline` folder for details on the prerequisites, install requirements etc. as well as the dockerisation process for running the project on the cloud.

 3. 🔌 **API**